Orientable $\mathbb{Z}{}_{n}$-distance magic regular graphs: Prism graphs

 \begin{proof} If $|G|=|P_{2} {\displaystyle \square } C_{n}| \equiv 2 \pmod{4}$ the thesis is fulfilled on the basis of Theorem 1.
 We are going to consider situation when $|G| \equiv 0 \pmod{4}$.
 Suppose that there exists an oriented $\mathbb{Z}_{2n}$-distance magic labeling for a graph $G$.
 Since $G$ is bipartite graph we can assume that it has partition sets $U= \{u_{1}, u_{2}, \ldots, u_{2k} \}$ and $W = \{w_{1}, w_{2}, \ldots ,w_{2k} \}$.

+As in Section 3 since $\mathbb{Z}_{2n}$ has an even order, it makes sense to speak about even and odd elements.
 Let us focus on the parity of the magic constant.
 There is no need to consider direction of edges because addition and subtraction modulo $2$ give the same results.
 If we know the parity of three consecutive labels $\vec{l}(u_{i-1})$, $\vec{l}(u_{i}), \vec{l}(u_{i+1})$, then we can say what is the parity of the element $\vec{l}(u_{i+2})$.
 The parity of the magic constant generated by three consecutive labels needs to be preserved, which means:

 Therefore, $\vec{l}(u_{i}) \equiv \vec{l}(u_{i+3}) \pmod{2}$ for any $i \in \{1,2,\ldots,2k\}$.

 Hence knowing the parity of three initial labels one can establish parity of the remaining labels.
 We examine two possibilities, according to the cardinality of $U$. \\Suppose first, that $|U| \not \equiv 0 \pmod{3}$.
 One can check that $\vec{l}(x) \equiv \vec{l}(y) \pmod{2}$ for any $x,y$ from the same partition set.
 Thus, $\vec{l}(u) \equiv 1+\vec{l}(w) \pmod{2}$ for $u \in U$ and $w \in W$.
 Because the graph is odd regular the parity of the magic constant depends on the partition set, a contradiction. \\ We assume now that $|U| \equiv 0 \pmod{3}$, then we have to examine every three initial labels generating the rest of the sequence.
 For labels of the same parity we have contradiction that is compatible with the description above.
 If one of the three initial $\vec{l}(u_{1}),\vec{l}(u_{2}),\vec{l}(u_{3})$ is an even number and the rest are odd numbers then in the whole $U$ component we have $\frac{1}{3}$ of all even numbers and $\frac{2}{3}$ of odd numbers.
 They generate even magic constant.
 On the other hand, in $W$ component we have $\frac{1}{3}$ of all odd numbers and $\frac{2}{3}$ of all even numbers (the rest of remaining labels).
 This does not allow a labeling that generates even magic constant because vertices from $W$ also should meet the rule of the same parity on every third element of the sequence.
 Therefore, there also should be $\frac{1}{3}$ of all even numbers and $\frac{2}{3}$ of odd numbers or all labels were even.
 That situation is not possible. \\ The case looks similar in the scheme with one odd number and two even numbers in initial three $\vec{l}(u_{1}),\vec{l}(u_{2}),\vec{l}(u_{3})$.
 Above consideration exhausts other possible cases and therefore proves the rightness of the formula.